-7.2.2 Following adoption of the Plan (which, in turn, follows the independent examination), an 'SA Statement' will be published that summarises how environmental and sustainability considerations have been reflected in the plan together with the findings of the public consultation.
+7.2.1 Following the submission of the Joint Core Strategy Proposed Submission Content to the Secretary of State it will be assessed by an Independent Inspector.
+Should the Submission Content be found sound and subsequently adopted by Broadland District Council, Norwich City Council and South Norfolk Council an "SA Statement" will be published that summarises how environmental and sustainability considerations have been reflected in the plan together with the findings of the public consultation.
 The SA Statement will also set out the reasons for choosing the plan as adopted in light of the other reasonable alternatives dealt with.